 The goals of this model are to maintain a patient-centered design and improve health outcomes for an entire population.

 “It is a model with all the right pieces— it reaches the poorest, government resources are leveraged, and data and transparency are used to prove that results demand more investment.”

 + Governor Howard Dean, M.D.

 The private sector cannot deliver on cost.
 The public sector fails to deliver on quality.
 And philanthropy produces pockets of excellence, but can’t scale.

-As a result, there is a huge market of people who are left out.
+As a result, there is a huge number of people who are left out.

 Learn more in our TEDx talk.